 “As the match progressed, I was more and more able to be precise in my movements and my shots.

-He also recognizes that the padel occupies an increasingly important place in the sports landscape.
+He also acknowledges that padel is taking an increasingly important place in the sporting landscape.
 “I see it through my many trips.
-THE padel is a topic that comes up often, especially since I'm part of the Cupra team.
-And that obviously has a big impact.”
+Padel is a topic that comes up a lot, especially since I am part of the Cupra team.
+And it obviously has a big impact.”

-Paul Loup Chatin also considers the interest of padel as a complementary sport to his training as a racing driver.
-“I wonder if the padel could not be a training sport around my craft.
-It solicits the legs, develops listening and synchronization with its partner.
-I understand why the padel is so appreciated by sportsmen.”
+Paul Loup Chatin also sees the interest of padel as a complementary sport to his training as a racing driver.
+“I wonder if padel could not be a training sport around my job.
+It uses the legs, develops listening and synchronization with your partner.
+I understand why padel is so appreciated by athletes.”

-The pilot therefore seems to have appreciated his experience in the field of padel.
-Who knows, maybe we'll see him again soon with a racket in hand?
+The driver seems to have enjoyed his experience on the padel court.
+Who knows, maybe we'll see him again soon with a racket in his hand?

 Franck Binisti